 Does jasmine tea have caffeine?
 What's the difference between jasmine flowers and jasmine green tea?
 And what are the health benefits of this tasty tea blend?
 This week at Zest Tea we're exploring all these questions and more in our complete guide to drinking jasmine tea.

-If you're interested in discovering calming yet still caffeinated teas like jasmine tea, make sure you read our section on CBD teas below too.
+If you're interested in discovering calming herbal teas like jasmine tea, make sure you take a look at our herbal sleep tea next.

 There are actually several types and many variations on "jasmine tea".
 Two of the most popular are jasmine green tea, and jasmine flower tea.